emrebicer/C-Semaphore-example/README.md

 to run.

 ## Description
-This program is an example of how semaphores should be used in a multithreaded c programs.
+This program is an example of how semaphores should be used in multithreaded c programs.
 The idea is that there are students waiting at the enterance of the University campus at a taxi stop.The taxis are there to get the students to the library / classes.

 There are 3 states for **taxi drivers**;